ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Detach Distance:** The maximum distance the grabbing controller is away from the object before it is automatically dropped.
+ * **Velocity Limit:** The maximum amount of velocity magnitude that can be applied to the object.
+Lowering this can prevent physics glitches if objects are moving too fast.
+ * **Angular Velocity Limit:** The maximum amount of angular velocity magnitude that can be applied to the object.
+Lowering this can prevent physics glitches if objects are moving too fast.

 ### Class Methods